stam66/skScriptLoader/README.md

 <b>Note:</b> Use the minimise button to iconfiy the stack and show the 'reloader' as a floating palette top-right.

 ## How SO stacks are used
 Script-only stacks are intended to replace stack/card/library/backsripts.
 #### Stack scripts
 Stack scripts can be replaced by SO stacks by being assigned these the behavior of the stack in question.
 If a stack/substack doesn't exist, nothing happens.
 As a behavior, this means you can still add code to the stack script if desired - this will be executed before the behavior script of the stack

-**For a script to be recognised as a stack behavior and loaded correctly, it ***must*** follow the naming convention: stack.*stackName*.livecodescript**
+For a script to be recognised as a stack behavior and loaded correctly, it ***must*** follow the naming convention:
+**stack.*stackName*.livecodescript**

 #### Card scripts
 The same applies to card scripts - SO stacks for these are assigned as card behaviors; any cardscript will be executed before the script in the card, if that functionality is needed.
 If a card doesn't exist **it is created based on the name of the SO stack file**.
 This means you can create the scripts externally in for example VSCode and when you reload it will create the cards in the stack which is also noted in the file name.
-**For a script to recognised as a card script, it ***must*** follow the naming convention: card._cardName_._stackName_.livecodescript**
+For a script to recognised as a card script, it ***must*** follow the naming convention: <br>**card._cardName_._stackName_.livecodescript**

 #### Libraries
 These are loaded with the 'start using' command.
-Naming convention isn't mandated but using it automates role allocation. **The convention is: lib._stackName_.livecodescript**
+Naming convention isn't mandated but using it automates role allocation.  <br>
+The convention is: **lib._stackName_.livecodescript**

 #### Backscripts
 For libraries that need to be accessible from anywhere regardless of the message path, these should be loaded into the backScripts.
 A good example of this would be the 'paths' stack.
-Naming convention isn't mandated but using it automates role allocation. **The convention is: back._stackName_.livecodescript**
+Naming convention isn't mandated but using it automates role allocation. <br>The convention is: **back._stackName_.livecodescript**

 #### The _paths_ stack
 This should be a unique file which abstracts folder paths for the SO stacks, and is automatically loaded first and into the backscripts.
-Naming convention isn't mandated but using it automates role allocation.
-The convention is: to **include *paths* in the file name** (eg paths.livecodescript)
+Naming convention isn't mandated but using it automates role allocation. <br>
+The convention is: to **include the string *paths* in the file name** (eg paths.livecodescript)

 ## Workflow